Revision rhinoplasty

 This is a particularly difficult technique which should only be carried out by a trained surgeon.

-Suffering of subcutaneous tissues
+Deterioration of subcutaneous tissues

 This aspect is observed after several rhinoplasties, particularly if there has been very extensive subcutaneous degreasing.